meteor/meteor/docs/client/full-api/api/packagejs.md

       api.use('iron:router@1.0.0');
       // Give users of this package access to the Templating package. api.imply('templating')
+      // Make the scope of EmailIntern internal to this package. api.pckgscope('EmailIntern', 'server');
       // Export the object 'Email' to packages or apps that use this package. api.export('Email', 'server');
       // Specify the source code for the package.